psycjw/qio/README.md

 # qio

-An updated version of the QIO Haskell Monad, written by Dr. Alexander S Green, and Dr. Thorsten Altenkirch, found at https://github.com/alexandersgreen/qio-haskell.
+An updated version of the QIO Haskell Monad, written by Dr. Alexander S Green, and Dr. Thorsten Altenkirch, found at https://github.com/alexandersgreen/qio-haskell and http://hackage.haskell.org/package/QIO.

 This project is being created for my Dissertation, and has aims to implement the following:
 - Update current QIO project